rameshvk/thoughts/Status.md

 See: [How to Hash a Set RIchard O'Keefe](https://www.preprints.org/manuscript/201710.0192/v1)

-Use Robert Jenkins' [NewHash](http://burtleburtle.net/bob/hash/evahash.html) for strings and array sequences:
+Use Robert Jenkins' [NewHash](http://burtleburtle.net/bob/hash/evahash.html) for strings and array sequences.

+Note: [Blake2](https://blake2.net/blake2.pdf) is probably a better function but it is likely to perform poorly, particularly in interpreted languages.

 ### Hashcode for maps